flexera-public/policy_templates/compliance/fnms/fnms_licenses_expiring/README.md

 ## What it does

-This policy Looks up Active IT Asset Manager Licenses Expiring within set Time Period and sends the result as an email.
+This policy uses the ITAM API to look up Active IT Asset Manager Licenses Expiring within set Time Period and sends the result as an email.

 The report / Mail output looks like this:
-![Alt text][emailoutput]
+ITAM Expiring Licenses

+licenseId publisher licenseName version edition licenseStatus licenseDuration licenseType expiryDate 12345 Adobe Acrobat Pro 2022 Professional [Active]  [Subscription]  [Named User]  2022-03-31T00:00:00Z 54321 Microsoft Visio Pro 2019 Professional [Active] [Subscription]  [Named User] 2021-08-31T00:00:00Z

 Current limitations: